Art that spans several disciplines.

 Art always has to do with some form of truth.

-Share with us your art practise.
-It is intriguing that you do not seem to settle for any particular medium of making your works.
+Share with us your art practice.
+It is intriguing that you do not seem to settle for any particular medium.

 I have never stuck with one medium, format or style for the reason that I believe each idea informs the manner in which it comes to life, not the other way round.
 Personally, I get a real kick out of starting at ground zero.
 I find it an intensely creative process to navigate a new way of working, or push a material past our understanding of its use.